danclegg/chameleon-docs/docs/source/getting-started/ui.rst

 Contours
 ~~~~~~~~~

-The contours tab has sliders which constrain the contours which can be considered for sorting.
+The contours tab has sliders that constrain the contours considered for sorting.
 Teams can adjust the minimum or maximum area, aspect ratio (the ratio of width to height of bounding rectangle of the object) or extent (the ratio of contour area to bounding rectangle area).
-This tab also allows teams to select only one target or to group two together.
+This tab also allows teams to select only either one target or a group of two.
 Another filtering option is Speckle rejection, it ignores small contours "speckles" compared to the largest contour seen.

 .. image:: /images/UI/singleGroup.PNG
    :width: 600